Daniil Simkin

-Overview

-Simkin is an international principal dancer who performs leading roles in the classical and contemporary ballet repertoire.
-He is currently considered one of the leading male ballet dancers worldwide.

-His early social media presence and success in competitions initiated his rise to principal dancer.
-His recent work explores dance across a broad range of artistic influences and genres.
-In 2021, he developed Studio Simkin to promote dance across an ever-evolving digital platform.

-Simkin cites inspiration from dancers Mikhail Baryshnikov, Rudolf Nureyev, and his father, Dmitrij Simkin: "I would take Mr. Baryshnikov’s technique and coordination, Mr. Nureyev’s charisma and stage presence and my father’s work ethic, put them all in a shaker and you would have the perfect male ballet dancer."
-He has been called "the new Baryshnikov" by the French press.
+Simkin has cited Mikhail Baryshnikov, Rudolf Nureyev, and his father, Dmitrij Simkin, as early influences.

 Early life and training

-Born in Novosibirsk, Russia, Simkin grew up in Wiesbaden, Germany.
-His parents, former ballet dancers Dmitrij Simkin and Olga Aleksandrova, met when performing at the Bolshoi Theater in Moscow.
-His half-brother, Anton Alexandrov (born 1977) danced with Hamburg Ballet and is now a ballet teacher.
+Simkin was born in Novosibirsk, Russia, and grew up in Wiesbaden, Germany, as a German citizen.
+His parents, former ballet dancers Dmitrij Simkin and Olga Aleksandrova, met while performing at the Bolshoi Theatre in Moscow.
+His half-brother, Anton Alexandrov (born 1977), danced with the Hamburg Ballet and is now a ballet teacher.

-Simkin studied ballet privately with his mother as her first student.
-He received a conventional academic education in Wiesbaden, and completed Abitur, the German qualification to attend university, alongside his ballet studies.
+Simkin studied ballet privately with his mother, and was her first student.
+He received a conventional academic education in Wiesbaden and completed Abitur, the German qualification to attend university, alongside his ballet studies.
 As a student, he performed corps and soloist roles with Ballet Wiesbaden from 1993 to 2006.